dqops/dqo/docs/dqo-concepts/types-of-data-quality-dashboards.md

 ### **Filtering**

 On each dashboard, data can be filtered.
-You can filter data by clicking on the dropdown buttons located on the dark grey top part of the dashboard, or clicking on the elements in the tables such as the Connection, Schema, Dimension, Data group, etc.
+You can filter data by clicking on the dropdown buttons located on the dark gray top part of the dashboard, or clicking on the elements in the tables such as the Connection, Schema, Dimension, Data group, etc.
 Some dashboards have additional filtering options such as checks boxes or input fields.